Monky23/My-first-blog/README.md

 $mail->Username   = 'yourusername@example.com';
 $mail->Password   = 'yourpassword';
+$mail->Host       = 'yourSMTPHost';
+$mail->SMTPSecure = 'choose your encryption';
+$mail->Port       = 'Use your number port'

 - In  your terminal use the command "composer install" and "composer dump-autoload" to use composer dependencies.

-- Use the command "php -S localhost:8079 -t public" in your terminal and type localhost:8079 in your address bar to be sure to access the blog.
+- Use the command "php -S localhost:8079 -t public" in your terminal and type localhost:8079 in your address bar to be sure to access to the blog.

 Login par défaut

- -USER
+- USER
  username: albert
  password: albert
- -ADMIN
+- ADMIN
  username: jeanmi
  password: jeanmi